talasher24/NUCLEO-F411RE/README.md

 ### Topics used in the project:
 Serial protocols:
 ```
 I2C             	- Used for communicating with the LSM6DSL sensor
 UART            	- Used for communicating with the PC
 ```
 ST MCU peripherals:
 ```
 DMA             	- Used as one of the UART methods
 Timers          	- Used for generating PWM output signal using a GPIO
 RTC             	- Used for printing “tick” every 1 second
 CRC             	- Used for calculating the whole flash CRC
 Internal flash		- Used for locking the flash for reading
 					- Used for saving a serial number
 RAM					- Used for defining assertion struct that retains its value after reboot, saves there the last command made and prints the value in the next reboot.
 IWDG        		- Used for detecting and recovering a computer malfunctions
 Reset cause     	- Used for printing reset cause upon startup
 Low power mode  	- Used for power saving - sleep, stop, and standby modes are used
 ```
 MEMS sensors:
 ```
 LSM6DSL				- Used for sampling acceleration and angular velocity
 ```

 FreeRTOS:
 ```
-Default task	- Responsible for interrupts received from the terminal and the LSM6DSL
+Default task		- Responsible for interrupts received from the terminal and the LSM6DSL using READY_COMMAND_SIGNAL and LSM6DSL_SIGNAL
+Signal Events		- Used for triggering execution states between tasks and interrupts
-osTimer			- Used for printing text to the terminal every 5 seconds
+Timer Management	- Used for printing text to the terminal every X seconds
 Mail Queues:		- Used for Exchanging data between threads using a queue of memory blocks
 * txMailQueue		- Used for managing outgoing prints
 ```

 ### Commands implemented in the project